-In order to understand the density of matter, we need to understand a mathematical definition of volume, which is the amount of space an object occupies.
+In order to understand the density of matter, we need to review the mathematical definition of volume.
+Volume is the amount of space an object occupies.
 In math and science, we measure volume by counting cubes.

-A cube is a box-shaped object where each side is the same length.
+A cube is a box-shaped solid object that has six identical square faces.

-This is a picture of a cube.
 The width, height and length are the same length.

 When we measure volume, we imagine filling an object with cubes and then count how many cubes will fit inside the object.
+Think about the volume of a cereal box: How many small cubes can we fit inside the box?

+We can even measure the volume of objects that are not empty.
 Think about the volume of an apple.
 You can't fill an apple with cubes, but you could estimate how many cubes you would need to take up the same amount of space as the apple.